 It is important to note that the value of Oil ETFs has been severely impacted since 2014-15, owing to various supply factors and geo-political tensions resulting in declining performance.
 Now, with the fact mentioned above in mind, let us look into some of the popular global ETFs that are available in the international market:

-- Vanguard Energy ETF (VDE): This fund falls under the US Fund Equity Energy, and as the name suggests, more than 97% of the fund is invested in the US.
+- Vanguard Energy ETF (VDE): This fund falls under the US Fund Equity Energy, and as the name suggests, more than 97% of the fund invests in the US.
 As of September 10, 2020, its total asset stood at $2.5 billion.
-During2019 and YTD 2020, the fund generated returns of 9.32% and -45.14%, respectively.
+During 2019 and YTD 2020, the fund generated returns of 9.32% and -45.14%, respectively.
 The fund’s adjusted expense ratio is 0.1%, which is relatively low.

 Types of Oil ETF

-It can be broadly categorized under four major types.
+It can broadly categorize into four major types.
 They are as follows:

-- Leveraged Oil ETF: These types of funds are primarily focused on generating higher returns than the benchmark index while minimizing the chances and quantum of losses.
+- Leveraged Oil ETF: These funds primarily focus on generating higher returns than the benchmark index while minimizing the chances and quantum of losses.
 ProShares Ultra Bloomberg Crude Oil (UCO) andProSharesUltraShort Bloomberg Crude Oil (SCO) are examples of Leveraged Oil ETFs.

-- Inverse Oil ETF: These funds use an investment strategy that reduces the fund’s value when the price of oil falls.
+- Inverse Oil ETF: These funds use an investment strategy that reduces the fund’s value when oil prices fall.
 In other words, these funds generate returns when the oil price moves adversely.
 ProSharesUltraShort Bloomberg Crude Oil (SCO) also falls under the category of Inverse Oil ETF.

-- Smart Beta Oil ETF: These types of funds don’t have a specific investment strategy, but their focus is to generate maximum returns by implementing intelligent, unconventional tactics.
+- Smart Beta Oil ETF: These types of funds don’t have a specific investment strategy, but they focus on generating maximum returns by implementing intelligent, unconventional tactics.
 As such, these funds are hazardous and equally rewarding.

-- Index ETF: These types of funds are plain vanilla products that intend to mimic the performance of a basket of securities from varying product ranges.
+- Index ETF: These funds are plain vanilla products that intend to mimic the performance of a basket of securities from varying product ranges.